Windows Autopilot self-deploying mode

 - Joins the device to Microsoft Entra ID.

-- Enrolls the device in Intune (or another MDM service) using Microsoft Entra ID for automatic MDM enrollment.
+- Enrolls the device in Intune or another mobile device management (MDM) service using Microsoft Entra ID for automatic MDM enrollment.

 - Makes sure that all policies, applications, certificates, and networking profiles are provisioned on the device.